UWPCE-PythonCert/PythonCertDevel/source/modules/Class_introduction.rst

 Homework:
 ---------

-* Homework will primarily be reading, a handful of videos, and links to optional external materials -- videos, blog posts, etc.
+* Homework will be reading: a handful of videos, and links to optional external materials -- videos, blog posts, etc.

-* Exercises will be started in class -- but you can finish them at home.
+* Exercises will be started in class -- but you can finish them at home (and you will need time to do that!)

 * You are adults -- it's up to you to do the homework.
 But if you don't code, you won't learn to code.
 And we can't give you a certificate if you haven't demonstrated that you've done the work.